Lab members

 principal investigator

 Robb is an assistant professor of psychology and psychiatry at Yale University.
 He is also a member of the Wu Tsai Institute at Yale.
-Robb did a PhD in Neural Science at New York University supervised by Paul Glimcher.
+Robb completed a BSc in Biology at Caltech and a PhD in Neural Science at New York University supervised by Paul Glimcher.
 He was a postdoc at University College London at the Wellcome Trust Centre for Neuroimaging working with Ray Dolan and Peter Dayan.
 Prior to moving to Yale, Robb was a Group Leader at the Max Planck Centre for Computational Psychiatry and Ageing Research at University College London.
 He has won early career awards including the MRC Career Development Award, the Society for Neuroeconomics Early Career Award, and the APS Janet Taylor Spence Award for Transformative Early Career Contributions.
 Robb is interested in subjective feelings like happiness and sadness, and how feelings relate to events in our lives and to the decisions we make.

 Picture3.jpg